konfiger/konfiger.github.io/README.md

 | Function        | Description
 | --------------- | -------------
-| keys()           | Get all the keys entrie in the konfiger
+| keys()           | Get all the keys entries in the konfiger
-| values()           | Get all the values entrie in the konfiger
+| values()           | Get all the values entries in the konfiger
 | entries()           | Get all the entries in the konfiger in a `Map<K, V>`
 | get(String, Any)       | Get a value as string, if the key does not exist the seconds parameter will be returned
 | getString(String, String)   | Get a value as string, if the key does not exist the second parameter is returned
-| getBoolean(String, Boolean)   | Get a value as boolean, if the key does not exist the second parameter is returned
+| getBoolean(String, Boolean)   | Get a value as boolean, if the key does not exist the second parameter is returned, if the second parameter is null false if returned.
 | getLong(String, Long)   | Get a value as long, if the key does not exist the second parameter is returned
 | getInt(String, Int)   | Get a value as int, if the key does not exist the second parameter is returned
 | getFloat(String, Float)   | Get a value as float, if the key does not exist the second parameter is returned